Thamasha-ru/Thamasha-ru/README.md

       Hi, 👋  I’m Thamasha.
 One of undergratuate at Institute of Technology University of Moratuwa
 - 👀 I’m interested in learning IT related things
 - 🌱 I’m currently learning Flutter
-- 📫 How to reach me via Linkedin: https://www.linkedin.com/in/thamasha-ruwanthi-88b925203/
+- 📫 Reach me via Linkedin: https://www.linkedin.com/in/thamasha-ruwanthi-88b925203/